lebonq/Automatic-Path/README.md

 You can plant sugar cane, sapling, grass, flower, on the path but only if it is grassier enough.
 And also transform them into farmland by using a hoe.

+There is an option if you want for paths to be permanent.
 At the maximun state if you walk 12 times on a state 5 block it will become permanent.
-You can chnage this amount or even disable this feature.
+You can change this amount .

 ### Lawn Block